Rocketman (film): Events

-Elton's 1970 performance at the Troubadour was actually well over a year after Neil Young's last show at the venue (Young has not done another concert there since), and Elton's show, on 25 August 1970, was actually on a Tuesday (as opposed to the Monday in the film).
-Elton is shown playing "Crocodile Rock" at the Troubadour, but the song was written in 1972 and is also seen meeting his backing band on the night of the show, but he had been touring with bassist Dee Murray and drummer Nigel Olsson all over England since April 1970, four months before they went to Los Angeles.
-The guitar player at the Troubadour concert is fictional: Elton did not have a guitarist until Davey Johnstone in 1972.
+John's 1970 performance at the Troubadour was actually well over a year after Neil Young's last show at the venue (Young has not done another concert there since), and John's show, on 25 August 1970, was actually on a Tuesday (as opposed to the Monday in the film).
+John is shown playing "Crocodile Rock" at the Troubadour, but the song was not written until two years later; and is also seen meeting his backing band on the night of the show, but he had been touring with bassist Dee Murray and drummer Nigel Olsson all over England since April 1970, four months before they went to Los Angeles.
+The guitarist at the Troubadour concert is fictional: John did not have a guitarist until Davey Johnstone in 1972.

-Elton is seen meeting John Reid at Mama Cass's house in Los Angeles, but they actually met at a Motown Records Christmas party in London in December 1970.
+John is seen meeting John Reid at Mama Cass's house in Los Angeles, but they actually met at a Motown Records Christmas party in London in December 1970.

-Elton's concert at the Dodger Stadium happened in 1975, one year before the recording of "Don't Go Breaking My Heart", and while Elton met Renate Blauel while she was working as a sound engineer on one of his albums, it was on 1983's Too Low for Zero, not 1979's Victim of Love.
+John's concert at the Dodger Stadium was in 1975, one year before the recording of "Don't Go Breaking My Heart".

+John did meet Renate Blauel while she was working as a sound engineer on one of his albums, but it was actually on 1983's Too Low for Zero, not 1979's Victim of Love.
 He proposed to her on 10 February 1984 in Australia, and they married in Sydney on Valentine's Day of the same year.
 They officially announced their divorce on 18 November 1988.

-Although Elton cancelled a concert at the Madison Square Garden in New York, this was in 1984, and because he had a viral flu.
+John did cancel a concert at the Madison Square Garden in New York, although this was in 1984 due to illness.
 John actually checked into rehab in 1990 at the Advocate Lutheran General Hospital in Chicago a few months after a young friend, Ryan White, had died from AIDS, and after a visit to his boyfriend at the time, Hugh Williams, in a rehab facility in Prescott, Arizona.

-"I'm Still Standing" was not written while Elton was in rehab, nor was the music video filmed after he had left: the song was recorded in 1982, and the song and the video were released a year later.
+"I'm Still Standing" was not written while John was in rehab; the song was recorded in 1982, and the song and the video were released a year later.